githubtraining/oss-enterprise/responses/04-code-of-conduct.md

 Thought leaders on establishing healthy behaviors in the open source community have joined forces to develop some fantastic drop-in codes of conduct.
 GitHub makes it easy to drop these established documents in to any project.
 To read directions on how to use this drop-in code, check out this [help documentation](https://help.github.com/articles/adding-a-code-of-conduct-to-your-project/).

-Here are the drop-in codes currently supported by GitHub:
+Here are the drop-in codes of conduct currently supported by GitHub:

 - [Contributor Covenant](https://www.contributor-covenant.org/)
 - [Citizen Code of Conduct](http://citizencodeofconduct.org/)